How to be Sensible and Gamble Responsibly (Examples)

 Place Only Your Planned Bets

-This can be easier than it sounds as you can find yourself getting sucked into placing more vets for a variety of reasons, be it chasing, wanting a fun bet, stumbling upon new information, or anything else.
+This can be easier than it sounds, as you can find yourself getting sucked into placing more vets for a variety of reasons, be it chasing, wanting a fun bet, stumbling upon new information, or anything else.

 Don’t Ever Chase Losses

-Betting School ImageChasing is one of the worst habits a punter can have and it can be one of the hardest bad betting habits to kick.
+Chasing is one of the worst habits a punter can have and one of the hardest lousy betting habits to kick.

-Chasing losses occurs when you’ve had a bad day betting and you try to win back that lost money by placing more bets.
-These bets won’t be the planned bets that you placed at the start of the day but instead are bets on any event later in that day or weekend.
+Chasing losses occurs when you've had a bad day betting and try to win back that lost money by placing more bets.
+These bets won't be the planned bets that you placed at the start of the day but instead are bets on any event later that day or weekend.

-Instead of chasing put more time into researching your bets or read more of the OLBG Betting School for more helpful advice on betting strategy and how to bet on individual sports.
+Instead of chasing, put more time into researching your bets or read more of the OLBG Betting School for more helpful advice on betting strategy and how to bet on individual sports.

 Learn From Your Mistakes